josiest/spats/README.md

 # spatula

-A simple header-only library for algorithms and datastructures for spatial data
+A simple header-only library for manipulating spatial data of arbitrary types.

-## Example Usage
+# Example Usage

 One of the useful features of spatula are the spatial data concepts.
 These allow you to use operations like addition on arbitrary